1 – Introduction

 8 – Conclusion

 Here we run into a major feature of ancient Mid East culture: the birth of the first son was supremely important.
 Jacob referred to his first-born son Reuben as the “beginning of my strength”.
 (Genesis 49: 3) In the case of Terah, at 70 years he had his first-born son who was probably Haran.
 The other two sons, Abraham and Nahor, are listed there because they were part of Terah’s line – his “beginning of strength” which began at the age of 70.
 But Abraham’s actual birth date was somewhat later.
-In the Mid East view, however, that was a minor detail – a mere extension of the “beginning of strength” event that took place when Terah was 70 years of age.
+In the ancient view, however, that was a minor detail – a mere extension of the “beginning of strength” event that took place when Terah was 70 years of age.

 Perhaps this could be compared to how one might advertise a series of sermons, or playoffs in sports, or episodes in a movie or TV drama production.
 The advertisements will emphasize the date of the first sermon or playoff or episode, so that the audience can start at the beginning and not miss any part of the series.